 Data Quality is the condition of a set of values of qualitative or quantitative variables.
 There are many definitions of data quality, but data is generally considered high quality if it is fit for its intended uses in operations, decision making and planning.

 How is the quality of your data?
 Do you have a data strategy identified?

 I always get a lot of sighs and groans when we start talking data.
 You would figure that in this day - when we have the ability to produce mountains of data - that our data would be much better than it is.
 The problem is, what we are collecting is not always aligned with our objectives, and may not be structured properly.
 Garbage in equals garbage out, right.
 There are ways to ensure you are capturing data correctly.
 I'd be happy to walk you through that.
-(You can learn more about the importance data quality plays in an EAM program in this blog).

 Data Confidence, on the other hand, is the level of trust an organization can place in data based on characteristics such as System and Process Integrity, Completeness, Currency, and Governance.
 In other words, I may have the data to measure specific points, but does that data support the decisions I must make against the established objectives.
 If I am trying to improve planning effectiveness and the quality of the data I have is good, that should equate to top shelf metrics.
 What if I am not capturing actual hours on my work orders?
 I would have no confidence in the ability of my data to provide an accurate indicator of the effectiveness of my team’s ability to plan the work.
 This is a common problem.